-

 Bonus Tip: How to Record Zoom Meeting Without Permission

 Whether you are in a Breakout Room meeting or a large Zoom meeting, you might want to record the meetings for later checking or viewing.
-Although the recording feature is available in Zoom, you can do it only when you get the host's permission.
-Or you may want to record Zoom meetings without others knowing.
-Given that, a powerful Zoom meeting recording app would be helpful.
+If you don't have the host's permission, you can record with a third-party screen recorder - EaseUS RecExperts.
+Not just Zoom meetings, Microsoft Teams, Google Meet, Webex, etc. are all supported.

 Here's how to record a Zoom meeting without permission:

 Step 1.
-Go to the meetings that you want to record.
-Then, launch EaseUS RecExperts on your devices.
-Choose the "Full Screen" recording mode or select the recording area in the "Region" mode.
+Go to the video meeting that you want to record and launch EaseUS RecExperts on your devices.
+Choose the "Full Screen" recording mode to record the whole screen or the "Region" mode to record your customized area.

 Step 2.
-Choose to record the system sound, microphone sound or none by clicking on the according buttons.
-When it's time to start recording, click on the red "REC" button to begin.
+Then, choose to record the system sound, microphone sound, webcam, or none by clicking on the according buttons.
+You can even record webcam with AI background.
+When all is done, click on the red "REC" button to begin.

 Step 3.
-If you need to pause the recording, click on the white double vertical bar.
-To end the recording, click on the red square sign.
-You can also use the hotkeys "F10" and "F9" to pause or stop recording.
+The recording process will start after a three-second countdown.
+If you want to pause the recording, click on the white double vertical bar ("F10").
+To end the recording, click on the red square sign ("F9").

 EaseUS RecExperts